rosiegardner/volunteer-tracker/README.md

 # Volunteer Tracker!

 #### This Web Application tracks projects and the volunteers working on them.
-Using one-to-many relationships, the volunteer will belong to only one project while a project can have multiple volunteers.
-The user can add a project, add volunteer to said project, update or delete projects or volunteers, and search for projects or volunteers by name using full CRUD functionality.
+Using one-to-many relationships, the volunteer will belong to only one project while a project can have multiple volunteers using full CRUD functionality.

 #### By Rosie Gardner

 ## Technologies Used